Volumetrics-io/mrjs/.github/pull_request_template.md

 - [ ] **TITLE** - make sure the pr's title is updated appropriately as it will be used to name the commit on merge
 - [ ] **BREAKING CHANGE**
   - make a pr in the [documentation repo](https://github.com/Volumetrics-io/documentation) that updates the manual docs to match the breaking change
+  - note: the docs underneath the `Javascript API` section come automated from the jsdocs inline with the code itself
   - link the pr of the documentation repo here: *#pr*
-  - that documentation repo pr must be approved by '@lobau'
+  - that documentation repo pr must be approved by `@lobau`